 - You are suffering from an anxiety/stress disorder due to trauma.

 One of the most popular therapies used by counsellors today, CBT looks at changing the way individuals think and how they react to these thoughts.
-With psychological trauma, CBT helps to process and evaluate thoughts and feelings about the trauma.
-This treatment is often paired with other physiological therapies such as Somatic Experiencing to ensure all elements of the trauma are addressed.
+Trauma-focused cognitive behavioural therapy (CBT) helps to process and evaluate thoughts and feelings about the trauma.
+This treatment is often paired with other physiological therapies, such as Somatic Experiencing, to ensure all elements of the trauma are addressed.

 Eye movement desensitisation and reprocessing (EMDR)

 EMDR is a type of therapy that incorporates side to side eye movements, hand tapping and auditory tones to help you recall and 'unfreeze' traumatic memories.
 It isn't possible to erase traumatic memories entirely but the process of EMDR can alter the way these memories are stored within the brain - making them easier to manage.